 Life as a PhD student

-In their own words, PhD students describe life as a PhD student at the Department of Anthropology:
+In their own words, former PhD students describe life as a PhD student at the Department of Anthropology:

 Birgitte Romme Larsen: Basis for experience